mjculross/Teensy-RV-Leveling-Helper/README.md

 # Teensy-RV-Leveling-Helper
-RV LEveling Helper using Teensy 4.0 + BMA400 Triple Axis Accelerometer Breakout + ILI9341 Color 320x240 TFT Touchscreen display
+Teensy RV Leveling Helper using Teensy 4.0 + BMA400 Triple Axis Accelerometer Breakout + ILI9341 Color 320x240 TFT Touchscreen display

 This project came about after we acquired a used RV & I quickly grew tired of the following process of attempting to level the RV:
    1) park the RV on a particular site